gildasmorvan/similar2logo/README.md

 ```
 Note that each parameter is prefixed with the `@Parameter` annotation.
 This annotation is mandatory to be able to change the value of the parameters in the GUI.

-Then, we define the simulation model i.e, the initial state of the simulation from `fr.lgi2a.similar2logo.kernel.initializations.LogoSimulationModel` class.
+Then, we define the simulation model i.e, the initial state of the simulation from the `LogoSimulationModel` class.
 We must implement the `generateAgents` method to describe the initial state of our passive turtle.

 ```
 def simulationModel = new LogoSimulationModel(simulationParameters) {